^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-• body temperature above 38 ° C;
+• body temperature above 38 °C;

-• absence of cough;
+• no cough;

-• hyperemia and swelling of the pharyngeal mucosa;
+• hyperemia and swelling of the mucous membrane of the pharynx;

-• increased tonsils;
+• enlarged tonsils;

 • the appearance of yellowish plaque or individual purulent follicles;

-• anteroposterior lymph nodes;
+• enlargement of the anterior cervical lymph nodes;

-• With viral etiology, plaque lesions are less characteristic or nonexistent.
-Possible the appearance of erosions (sores) on the mucosa of the posterior pharyngeal wall and on the surface of the tonsils.
-The defeat of the pharynx is accompanied by the phenomena of rhinitis, laryngitis, bronchitis, conjunctivitis.
+• In viral etiology of the disease, plaque is less characteristic or absent altogether.
+Erosions (ulcers) may appear on the mucous membrane of the back wall of the pharynx and on the surface of the tonsils.
+Pharyngeal lesions are accompanied by rhinitis, laryngitis, bronchitis, and conjunctivitis.

-Differential diagnosis of tonsillopharyngitis
+Differential diagnostics of tonsillopharyngitis

 Clinical manifestations